Allie-Cat-0/Drip-Model/README.md

-# Crypto-Models
+# Drip Model
-Models to simulate certain cryptocurrency tokenomics to inform investing
+Model to simulate Drip Network vault in order to inform the Drip community.